julieprograms/watchIt-client/README.md

 # watchIt-client

+# start

+Get it to start by running the command: $ npm run start

 # Objective

-Using React, to build the client-side for an application called watchIt based on its existing server-side code (REST API and database).
+Using React to build the client-side for an application called watchIt based on its existing server-side code (REST API and database).

 # Essential Views and Features